Schneider Trophy: Trophy

 The Schneider Trophy is a sculpture of silver and bronze set on a marble base.
 It depicts a zephyr skimming the waves, and a nude winged figure is seen kissing a zephyr recumbent on a breaking wave.
 The heads of two other zephyrs and of Neptune, the god of the Sea, can be seen surrounded by octopus and crabs.
 The symbolism represents speed conquering the elements of sea and air.
 The cost of the trophy was 25,000 francs.

-The trophy itself has been entrusted to the Royal Aero Club and can be viewed along with the winning Supermarine S.6B floatplane at the London Science Museum Flight exhibition hall.
+After the British finally won permanent possession of the trophy in 1931, the sculpture was displayed for many years at the end of the corridor outside the ballroom of the Lansdowne Club.
+It has since been entrusted to the Royal Aero Club and can be viewed along with the winning Supermarine S.6B floatplane at the London Science Museum Flight exhibition hall.
 Supermarine S.6, N248, which competed in the 1929 contest but was disqualified, is preserved at Solent Sky maritime museum in Southampton.